 You are WAY more valuable than that!
 You have to capture the employer’s attention right away, and in today’s world, staying at one place isn’t as valuable as it used to be.
 So here is how you do it.

 List your accomplishments or positions from largest at the top, to the smallest at the bottom.
-Or let us do it for you.
-Like this,
+Whatever design you choose, list your accomplishments like this,

 Shift Manager; ACME Safe and Anvil.
 I managed the safety and work flow of over 25 people on a daily basis.